plues/model-generator/README.md

 [![Build Status](https://travis-ci.org/plues/model-generator.svg?branch=develop)](https://travis-ci.org/plues/model-generator)

-This is tool is used to generate text representations of timetable data to be used by different tools. `model-generator` is part of the `PlüS` project.
+This tool is used to generate text representations of timetable data to be used by different tools. `model-generator` is part of the `PlüS` project.

 It takes a SQLite database using schema version 2 as input plus an optional